"I believe that banking

 monetary growth combined with a reduction in the growth of bank

-credit in 1975 and 1976 (see Figure 2) caused a recession which was called the Oil Crisis
+credit in 1975 and 1976 (see Figure 2).
+It caused a recession which was called the Oil Crisis

 Figure 2: USA- Rate of